MykhailoDzedzei/AngularJS-Todos/README.md

 # AngularJS-Todos
-To start project you need to have MongoDB and do those steps:
+To start project you need to have already running MongoDB and then do those steps:
 - npm install
 - gulp